hindu-comm/mail_stream_advaita-l/2016/01/sushupati_anubhava_o/114__H_S_Chandramouli.md

 > ignorance of Rama Shanda rupa but nowdays again I forgot Rama shnda rupa
 > and I do not know it.
 >
-> 2- There are few cases where after brain injury a male start thinking ​he
+> 2- There are few cases where after brain injury a male start thinking he
 > is SHE and SHE is trapped in a male body.
 >
 > So the question is not invalid as far as I think as there is fair